 - Lauren Faust ran into this problem during the creation of My Little Pony: Friendship Is Magic.
-Turns out Hasbro lost the rights to nearly all of the 1980's character names (save for Applejack and Spike), so most of the main cast of the current cartoon ended up being expies of the originals with the G3 ponies' names.
+Turns out Hasbro lost the rights to nearly all of the 1980's character names (save for Applejack, Spike, and a few ponies whose names were reused for G3), so most of the main cast of the current cartoon ended up being expies of the originals with the G3 ponies' names.

 - Don't expect to see Tarzan ever again in any Kingdom Hearts game past the first, even in the form of flashbacks or recaps, as Disney is unable to secure the Tarzan rights from the Edgar Rice Burroughs estate.

 - Temporary averted for the HD remasters; otherwise the game would've had a massive retcon.